davemgj84/weather/README.md

 - There is a .env.example file that contains the format for the environment variables needed to run this application.
 The only variable left blank, it the API_KEY.
 Please input your personal key if you wish to test this application via cURL or postman.

+- If you would like to use an API key and test locally with cURL or postman: When the server is running on Port 8080, use this URL to search for current weather ( with cURL/Postman) - http://localhost:8080/api/weather/Vancouver - Vancouver can be switched out for any city, and you will recieve the appropriate JSON weather data.

 - NOTE - the deployed applications (both frontend and back, do not require an API key to run.
 Just visit the sites and they work as intended).

 - Dependencies include: